fredgeorge/kotlin_template/README.md

 ## Starting template for Kotlin project using Gradle

-Kotlin is relatively easy to setup with IntelliJ IDEA.
+Kotlin is relatively easy to set up with IntelliJ IDEA.
 Gradle is used for building and testing the project, and is a prerequisite.
 Install if necessary.
-The following instructions are for installing the code in IntelliJ 2022 by JetBrains.
+The following instructions are for installing the code in IntelliJ IDEA by JetBrains.
 Adapt as necessary for your environment.

 Note: This implementation was setup to use:

-- IntelliJ 2022.3.1 (Ultimate Edition)
+- IntelliJ 2024.3.1 (Ultimate Edition)
-- Kotlin 1.8.0
+- Kotlin 2.1.0
-- Java SDK 19 (Oracle)
+- Java SDK 23 (Oracle)
-- Gradle 7.6
+- Gradle 8.11.1
-- JUnit 5.9.2 for testing
+- JUnit 5.11.3 for testing

 Open the reference code: